 Tsaedu began selling his food at Portland Adult Education, and at local events including the annual Festival of Nations and CEI’s 40th Anniversary Celebration, all of which gave him some visibility in the community.
 Being a member at Fork Food Lab has also provided exposure for the business without paying money for advertising.
 “Fork always has events and open houses for visibility,” he said.
 “It is a wonderful kitchen and a very good place to work.”
 Tsaedu’s success has allowed him to continue on as a member of Fork Food Lab after his scholarship has ended.

-Tsaedu’s food will be featured at this year’s Taste the World event on November 8th at Fork Food Lab.
-The event will be sponsored by Machias Savings Bank as a part of their sponsorship of PROPEL’s In Focus Series.
-The event will serve as a fundraiser to make another New Mainer Entrepreneur Scholarship available.
-Machias Savings Bank has offered to generously match up to $1,250 in funds raised at the event.
+Tsaedu’s food was featured at the 2018 Taste the World event on November 8th at Fork Food Lab.
+The event was sponsored by Machias Savings Bank as a part of their sponsorship of PROPEL’s In Focus Series, and served as a fundraiser to make another New Mainer Entrepreneur Scholarship available.
+Machias Savings Bank generously matched up to $1,250 in funds raised at the event.